Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test7_clue_analysis(gemini).md

 ## 2. Quality Scores (Rate 1-5)

-### Informed Clues: 4/5
+### Informed Clues: 2/5
-**Very Good - Exceeds expectations**
+**Fair - Below expectations**

-The clues are specific and distinct.
-'Largest land animals' and 'large ears' are strong differentiators for the African Elephant, especially compared to the Asian Elephant choice.
-No direct words from the answer are used.
-The second clue reinforces general elephant characteristics, which is helpful.
+The clues are very specific and clearly point to the correct answer, using distinct details like 'largest land animals', 'infrasound', and 'shape of their ears is a key differentiator'.
+However, clues 3 and 9 explicitly use 'Africa' and 'within Africa', which are variations of 'African' from the answer 'African Elephant'.
+This directly violates the criterion 'without using any words (or their variations) from the answer itself', making the answer too obvious and failing a core rule for challenging clues.

 ✅ Strengths:
 - Generally specific and relate to correct answer